The first time I ventured onto the Blue Ridge Parkway it was so foggy you couldn't even see the guard rails.

 Signs for overlooks alert you to places where you can park and drink in views of two of the Appalachians' components, the Blue Ridge Mountains to the west or the Allegheny Mountains to the east.
-Rock Castle Gorge lookout at Rocky Knob was a favourite.
+Rock Castle Gorge lookout at Rocky Knob was a favorite.

 But I was content to just putter along on a warm, sun-filled day.
-Orange flame azaleas and white mountain laurels were popping from the shade of roadside embankments and seeing the odd house or small farm was a reminder that in some spots the Parkway is only a few metres wide.
+Orange flame azaleas and white mountain laurels were popping from the shade of roadside embankments and seeing the odd house or small farm was a reminder that in some spots the Parkway is only a few meters wide.

 Chateau Morrissette, just off the Parkway, is worth a visit.
 (Watch for Milepost 171.5, just south of Rocky Knob Visitor Center.)
-The winery building is impressive - 3,065 square metres and built entirely of salvaged timber, much of it from the St. Lawrence Seaway.
+The winery building is impressive - 3,065 square meters and built entirely of salvaged timber, much of it from the St. Lawrence Seaway.